 How is baby going?

 Your baby is now starting to realise that you are not two parts of the same thing, but are in fact separate people.
-This can bring about some separation anxiety and he may start to cry when approached by strangers … or by a grandparent he hasn’t seen in a while.
-Your baby might get upset when you leave the room and he will let you know about it!
+This can bring about some separation anxiety and your baby might start to cry when approached by strangers … or by a grandparent he hasn’t seen in a while …and might become upset when you leave the room.

-You might also want to introduce a cup this month.
-When your baby starts solids you should give her some cool, boiled water with each meal.
+You might also want to start thinking about buying a sippy cup.
+When your baby starts solids you should offer cool, boiled water with each meal.
 Check out parents’ reviews of sippy cups for babies to help you decide which one might be best for you and your baby.

 Playtime is getting more exciting.
-If you’ve been giving your baby plenty of tummy time and free play on the floor they will probably be able to prop herself up on straight arms and reach out to grab toys in front of her.
-She might be able to sit momentarily, using her hands to prop forward and she could soon be rolling in either direction on purpose.
-She will be putting everything in her mouth plus shaking, banging and throwing things.
+If you’ve been giving your baby plenty of tummy time and free play on the floor they will probably be able to prop up on straight arms and reach out to grab toys in front.
+Your baby might be able to sit momentarily, using their hands to prop forward and could soon be rolling in either direction on purpose.
+Your baby will be putting everything in her mouth plus shaking, banging and throwing things.

 More vaccinations are due when your baby is six months old.
 Make an appointment with your GP or your local immunisation clinic.